 Jess is a director, writer, and producer.
 She graduated from Sussex University in 2012 with a degree in Drama and English Literature, specialising in the uncanniness of reflection and the use of blood work in performance.
 She co-founded Fight or Flight productions in 2012, vowing to never include real blood in her shows.

-With a passion for dystopian literature, Jess is fascinated with body language and the nuance of non-verbal communication.
+With a passion for dystopian narratives, Jess is fascinated with body language and the nuance of non-verbal communication.
 Her interest in theatre extends from a desire to expose the inner workings of the human psyche – revealing the instinctual, the carnal, the flawed vulnerability.
 An avid people watcher, she often finds inspiration in her own fears and observations.

 She has created work for numerous spaces and companies including The Brighton Fringe, Marlborough Theatre, The Theatre Royal (Brighton), Sallis Benney Theatre (Brighton), The OSO Arts Centre, The Arcola Theatre, The Union Theatre, Etcetera Theatre, & Stockwell Playhouse.
 Despite the decision to avoid blood in her own work, outside of Fight or Flight Jess frequently finds herself stage managing immersive horror experiences, where the (fake) blood flow is high.
-She has also directed several shorts for Falling Pennies, and regularly produces experiential productions for Bearded Kitten.

 Ross is an actor, writer, director & producer.
 He graduated from Sussex University in 2015 with a degree in English Literature specialising in Drama & Performance and joined Fight or Flight productions in 2013.